Creamy Peach Pecan Bourbon Popsicles (with video)

 These very southern creamy peach popsicles just had to have pecan praline crunch in them.
 Don’t you agree?

-Pecan praline, or any nut praline, takes just minutes to make.
+Pecan praline, or any nut praline, takes just minutes to make, simply by melting a little sugar in a skillet, just the sugar and no fats.

 Stir the pecans around in the sweet melting caramel, and in minutes they are ready to spread out, cool and become praline!